-In a multi-round competition, a penalty incurred by the captain or the advice giver during a round will be carried throughout the tournament.
+In a multi-round competition, a penalty incurred by the captain or the person authorized to give advice during a round will be carried forward in the whole tournament.

-10. Advice in Team Competitions (Rule 24)
+11. Advice in Team Competitions (Rule 24)

 The team captain is allowed to give advice.
-In addition, each team may designate an additional advice giver.
-These advice givers may give advice to their team members as described in Rule 24.4.
+In addition, each team may designate an additional advisor.
+These advisors may give advice to their team members as described in Rule 24.4.

-The additional advice giver may or may not be a professional golfer.
-The captain and the advice giver must be identified to the Committee on the team composition form prior to the start of the competition.
+The additional advisor may or may not be a professional golfer.
+The captain and the advisor must be declared to the Committee prior to the start of the competition on the team composition form.

-If the captain or advice giver is a player, he may not give advice to a teammate other than his partner while playing (Rule 10.2).
+If the captain or advisor is a player, while playing, he may not give advice to a teammate other than his partner (Rule 10.2).
 (Local Rules Types H-2 and H-3).

-11. Returning of Score Card (Rule 3.3)
+12. Returning of Score Card (Rule 3.3)